tdepuyt/maritimechartservice-sample-viewer/README.md

 * 10.5 - Label Contours is not supported on the client side so you will need to turn this option off.
 * Prior to 10.6.1 Patch 2: Do not set SafetyDepth to true prior to 10.6.1 Patch 2.
 Doing so will break the widget.

 #### Once you enable the use of display parameters, your request URL length will typically exceed the maximum length setting on your server.
-MCS supports POST but our widgets only support GET.
+MCS supports POST but our sample widgets only support GET.
 To support the longer URL length when deploying the Display Parameters widget, will need to use a web.config.xml file and increase your URL length.

 ## Search widget: